The Top Five Benefits of Sending Your Child to Summer Camp

 One of the top benefits of summer camp researched by the American Camp Association is the development of supportive relationships, which includes friendships made between campers.
 There’s a reason that most campers describe their cabinmates as their “sisters” or “brothers” – the bonds created through living, eating, and playing with other campers often feels stronger than those with friends made in less immersive environments.
 Additionally, activities such as team challenges, songs, and group activities help campers feel included, something that can often be a challenge when navigating new friendships – especially for adolescents.

 Overall, campers acquire a sense of self-confidence in making and maintaining friendships that they’ll carry with them long after the summer is over.

 Campers at Kingsley Pines are offered the opportunity to make these deep friendships both within and outside their cabins, where they meet other campers in daily activities, the dining hall, or camp-wide programming.

 Additionally, the diverse demographics at Kingsley Pines allow for campers to interact with kids their age from across the world, exposing them to cultures that extend far beyond their own.

 Ultimately, Kingsley Pines Camp in Maine is one of the most valuable and authentic summer experiences you can provide your child.
-For more information about Kingsley Pines Camp, call 855-799-7788 (toll-free) or visit the Frequently Asked Questions section of our website.
+For more information about Kingsley Pines Camp, call 855-799-7788 (toll-free) or visit their website.